hashicorp/packer/website/source/docs/builders/openstack.html.md

     Defaults to false.

--   `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.
+-   `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the image.
 If not specified, Packer will use the environment variable `OS_REGION_NAME`, if set.

 -   `reuse_ips` (boolean) - Whether or not to attempt to reuse existing